-Table 34 presents precisely which parameters were modified and what values were used in the Standard Design and Proposed Design.
+Table 32 presents precisely which parameters were modified and what values were used in the Standard Design and Proposed Design.
 Specifically, the proposed conditions assume wall assembly U-factor matching levels matching the existing wall categories for the prototype buildings.
-The top two rows in the table assess the energy impact for high fire rating walls in a three-story prototype switching from adhering to existing residential to the proposed high fire rating U-factor requirements, and the reverse scenario of a five-story prototype switching from adhering to existing nonresidential to the proposed low fire rating U-factor requirements.
-The bottom row assesses the energy impacts for the five-story and ten-story prototype buildings unifying into a high fire-rating requirement by changing from adhering to existing nonresidential to the proposed high fire rating U-factor requirements.
+The top two rows in the table provide parameters for high fire rating walls in a three-story prototype switching from existing residential to the proposed high fire rating U-factor requirements, and the reverse scenario of a five-story prototype switching from existing U-factor requirements.
+The bottom row provides parameters for the five-story and tenstory prototype buildings unifying into a high fire-rating requirement by changing from existing nonresidential to the proposed by the proposed high fire rating to a high fire-rating the five-story prototype buildings unifying into a high fire rating U-factor requirements.